LlmKira/.github/profile/README.md

 ## Hi there 👋

-LLM-Kira is an Ai-driven organisation located on the Oceanus Procellarum
+LLMKira is a free non-profit organisation for artificial intelligence experiments located on the Oceanus Procellarum.